 Metabo Up Plus has 120 mg in 2 capsules.
 This is roughly about what is in a cup of coffee.

 It's recommended to take 1 or 2 capsules with 8 oz of water at least 30 minutes before eating.

 Who Makes Lipozene?

-The BBB gave Obesity Research Institute a rating of “B” when this review was created.
+The BBB did not have a rating for Obesity Research Institute when this review was updated.
 Ratings sometimes change, so see the BBB website for updates and more information.

 Lipozene.com lists the following contact numbers:

 - New Orders: 800-409-9768

 I called both phone numbers and I could NOT reach a human to speak with.
 The customer service number consisted of a bunch of automated responses based on what keypad number you push.
 When you call you may get hit with a “Congratulations” sales pitch where they offer to double the order.

 Even calling the New Orders phone number consisted of the same long-winded sales pitch.
 I called several times and could not never speak to a human.

 This weight loss supplement is pretty mainstream and it should be available at most retail popular like Walmart, CVS, GNC, Target, Costco, Acme Vitamin Shoppe, Walgreens, and RiteAid.